derthadams/crew-rates/README.md

 by Simple Email Service.

-Recently I invited a small group of people to use the app as Beta testers so that I can identify any usability issues, and so I can see how the app performs under load.
+Recently I invited a small group of people to use the app as Beta testers so that I can identify any usability issues, and to find out how the app performs under load.
 I've instrumented the app using New Relic and have been checking the logs to see if there are any slow database queries or other bottlenecks.